-A society that does not appreciate the source of its problems is less likely to navigate its way out and will remain incapable of struggle.
+A society that does not appreciate the source of its problems is less likely to navigate its way out.
 As ZANU PF celebrates its recent ‘victory’ in the 21st Century and the opposition once again cries ‘robbery’ questions have to be asked of Zimbabwe’s democracy and why the Zimbabwean general population remains unable to command their political destiny.
 This article argues that Zimbabwe does not possess an actual body politic that supports power sharing.

 The idea of power sharing or diffusion of power and leadership renewal through an electoral process that assumes equality of all citizens is not a natural feature of the ethnically inclined Zimbabwean society.
 This raises questions on the essence of the first-past-the-post system.
 Ethnic identity is important in elections, people vote for individuals whom they can identify with irrespective of the content of their politics and the rest of the population have to endure the political outcomes.
 Under the circumstances is proportional representation and devolution of power not the best system?
 Those (and only them) who vote for incompetence should be victims of their decisions?